TrendingTechnology/react-native-item-select/README.md

 #### `itemComponentWrapper`

-This is a View that wraps you item component.
+This is a View that wraps your item component.
 Wrapping order is like this `TouchableHighlight` > `View` > `itemComponent`.
 You can use this to get rid of the padding inside box.
 Refer [View style props](https://github.com/vhpoet/react-native-styling-cheat-sheet#view).

 #### `tickTxt`